Neutrino: Flavor oscillations

 Neutrinos oscillate between different flavors in flight.
 For example, an electron neutrino produced in a beta decay reaction may interact in a distant detector as a muon or tau neutrino, as defined by the flavor of the charged lepton produced in the detector.
 This oscillation occurs because the three mass state components of the produced flavor travel at slightly different speeds, so that their quantum mechanical wave packets develop relative phase shifts that change how they combine to produce a varying superposition of three flavors.
 Each flavor component thereby oscillates as the neutrino travels, with the flavors varying in relative strengths.
 The relative flavor proportions when the neutrino interacts represent the relative probabilities for that flavor of interaction to produce the corresponding flavor of charged lepton.

 There are other possibilities in which neutrinos could oscillate even if they were massless: If Lorentz symmetry were not an exact symmetry, neutrinos could experience Lorentz-violating oscillations.

 Mikheyev–Smirnov–Wolfenstein effect

-Neutrinos traveling through matter, in general, undergo a process analogous to light traveling through a transparent material.
-This process is not directly observable because it does not produce ionizing radiation, but gives rise to the Mikheyev–Smirnov–Wolfenstein effect.
-Only a small fraction of the neutrino's energy is transferred to the material.
+Neutrinos traveling through matter can interact with electrons and the interaction differs for electron neutrinos compared to muon- or tau-neutrinos.
+This difference alters the neutrino oscillations, called the Mikheyev–Smirnov–Wolfenstein effect after the theorists who proposed it.
+Under certain conditions of electron number density the effect can be amplified.
+These conditions may be encountered by solar neutrinos at some point as they travel through the Sun, providing a possible explanation of the observed solar neutrino problem.